Cancer Research UK logo.

 This video is about the lymphatic system, it lasts for 1 minute and 59 seconds.

-You can read detailed information about the immune system and cancer.
+Find out more about the immune system and cancer

 The diagram shows the lymph vessels, lymph nodes and the other organs that make up the lymphatic system.